iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 but classified into types.
 There are some primitive types as well as structures to combine them into more complex types.
-For example,
-in a language like C, there are `struct` types, `union` types and arrays.
+In a language like C, for example, there are `struct` types, `union` types, and array types.

 The changes also arrived to the control flow and an effort was made to tame the once wild `goto`.